Initial Assessment and Referral Decision Support Tool for mental health care

 The IAR- DST aims to provide a common approach and language for communicating the intensity of the treatment response (level of care) across service providers.

 IAR-DST for mental health care training is available to GPs, general practice staff, clinicians, and other mental health service providers.
-EMPHN will commence IAR-DST training in early 2023.
-To register for upcoming training, click the button below.

 A once off $300 payment (excl.
 GST) is available for eligible GPs who complete the two-hour training.
-We are working towards the IAR-DST training being a RACGP CPD Approved Activity for the triennium 2023-2026.

 Our training dates are as follows:

-APRIL
+APRIL 2024

-MAY
+MAY 2024

 Why use the IAR-DST?